0xPolygon/polygon-docs/docs/tools/matic-js/zkevm/message.md

 // proof can be found from the proof gen API
 ```

-- For child to root
+- From child to root

 ```jsx
 const bridgeTx = zkEvmClient.childChainBridge.bridgeMessage(